hpi-swt2-exercise/rails-intro-exercise/README.md

 * The beginning of this exercise is designed to be solved while reading the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/v5.2/getting_started.html).
 When stuck, this should be your first read.
 * Start the development server (`rails s`) and try out your app in the browser
+* All available routes of the application can be displayed using `rails routes`
+* For help with RSpec matchers, there is a [Cheat Sheet](https://devhints.io/capybara#rspec) or the [documentation](http://www.rubydoc.info/github/teamcapybara/capybara/#Querying)
 * Run `rspec spec/<path_to_spec>.rb` to only run one set of specs
 * Have a look at `/spec/factories` to get inspiration for your data model
 * Besides [generators](https://guides.rubyonrails.org/v5.2/command_line.html#rails-generate) and scaffolds, [associations](https://guides.rubyonrails.org/v5.2/association_basics.html) and [validations](https://guides.rubyonrails.org/v5.2/active_record_validations.html) are needed